romnn/microgpusim/WIP.md

 - TODO:

-  - add flags to measure how long core cycle takes of total execution time when running serial
+  - rename exec-impl to exec-derive

   - parallel plot / results: do not count the small inputs where serial is faster than parallel